 One would think this would be a lesson enough in adopting trends early but EA proved this was not the case with the latest craze - the battle royale.
 PUBG propelled the genre to the top of the gaming world in 2017, Epic Games reacted quickly by making a free-to-play battle royale mode for Fortnite, overtook PUBG by mid-2018 and became a global phenomenon.
 The market once again became oversaturated, a pile of battle royale games tried to enter it and died soon after.

 Epic Games, for example, learned from their failure with Paragon - a MOBA game that was beloved by the player base but never stood a chance since the market didn't let it grow after release in 2016.
-They were quick to react to the battle royale craze and they are now literally buying other developers like it's nobody's business due to the newfound ability to swim in cash made by Fortnite.
+They were quick to react to the battle royale craze and they are now literally like it's nobody's business due to the newfound ability to swim in cash made by Fortnite.

 EA on the other hand completely missed the window with battle royale games too.
 Their Firestorm mode for the already troubled Battlefield V was announced for March 2019 and was moved even after that.
-Respawn came to the rescue with Apex Legends in February 2019, but that game couldn't keep up with the initial surge in popularity either, which is witnessed by drops in both Google search interest and Twitch viewership.
+Respawn came to the rescue with Apex Legends in February 2019, but that game couldn't keep up with the initial surge in popularity either, which is witnessed by drops in both and Twitch viewership.

 While EA's inability to jump on a popular trend marked the death of Waystone Games, it apparently didn't sink all hopes for the fans of Dawngate.
-Wayfinder Studio, a group of fans of the original game, announced the development of a remake, named Shrine of Imanna for copyright purposes, back in 2017.
+Wayfinder Studio, a group of fans of the original game, the development of a remake, named Shrine of Imanna for copyright purposes, back in 2017.

 Considering the City of Heroes' recent revival by rogue private servers despite NCSoft's notoriety for closing such projects down, it is quite possible EA will not interfere with Shrine of Imanna either, especially since the developers have no intention of monetising the project without the company's consent.